GibbsConsulting/django-plotly-dash/docs/installation.rst

 This will launch a simple Django application.
 A superuser account is also configured, with both username and password set to ``admin``.
 If the ``prepare_redis`` step is skipped then the fourth demo page, exhibiting live updating, will not work.

+More details on setting up a development environment, which is also sufficient for running the demo, can be found in the :ref:`development <development>` section.

 Note that the current demo, along with the codebase, is in a prerelease and very raw form.